 Safety of vineyard operations should always be considered.
 Wet and slippery conditions can be dangerous on a tractor towing a heavy spray cart, especially on sloping ground.
 If safe access is not possible, this can limit spray, slash or trimming opportunities.

 The consequences of harvesting poor quality fruit should also be considered.
 There are significant winemaking challenges involved in processing diseased fruit and thought should be given to the eventual market for a potentially inferior product.
 In some cases it may be more viable to leave severely disease-affected fruit in the field rather than incurring additional harvesting and winemaking costs only to produce wine of questionable quality.

 When conditions are challenging, adaptability and flexibility is important.
 Management strategies should be reviewed every few days as conditions, the weather forecast and fruit ripeness changes.

 Technical advice and assistance are available from the AWRI helpdesk – 08 8313 6600 or firstname.lastname@example.org.

 Additional resources on managing Botrytis can be found here:

 - Information pack – Botrytis – Viticulture

-- Botrytis – risk and control options (webinar recording)
+- Late-season Botrytis – the disease and options to control it (webinar recording)

 - Late season Botrytis management options and considerations